axone-protocol/docs/docs/technical-documentation/ontology/okp4-ontology.md

 ## Conclusion

-With all these concepts, their properties, and their relationships, we can create the OKP4 ontology and explain the workings of the OKP4 protocol in a structured and formalized way.
+With all these concepts, their properties, and their relationships, we can create the Axone ontology and explain the workings of the Axone protocol in a structured and formalized way.
 This ontology can be expressed in different formats, both understandable by humans and machines.
 It can be expressed in French or English, RDF, OWL, JSON-LD, N-Triples, Notation3 RDF/XML, Turtle, etc.